Marsala Wine: Everything You Need to Know

 What is Marsala Wine?

 Marsala wine is a fortified wine from Sicily, Italy.
-It dates back to the late 18th century.
-Marsala wine is renowned for its rich flavor profile and versatility in cooking, particularly in Chicken Marsala.
+It dates back to the late 18th century and is renowned for its rich flavor profile and versatility in cooking, particularly in Chicken Marsala.

 The city of Marsala, its namesake, played a pivotal role in its production and export.
 Today, Marsala continues to be a cornerstone of Sicilian wines.